FLexible Advanced MuSR Environment (FLAME)

 Magnetic field up to ±3.5 T can be applied along the beam by using the dry Cryogenic Ltd. superconducting magnet.
 Shim coils may be used to improve homogeneity of the magnetic field in the sample space which is better than 10ppm.

-The X (vertical, ±200G), Y (horizontal, ±100G), Z (longitudinal, ±100G) vector magnets can be used to adjust for true zero field conditions better than 50 mG.
+Three vector magnets, X (vertical, ±200G), Y (horizontal, ±100G), and Z (longitudinal, ±100G) can be used to adjust for true zero field conditions better than 50 mG.
 They also be used for weak longitudinal and transverse µSR as well as alpha calibration.

 Cryostat